danalites/autool-docs/website/blog/2022-04-08-adding-fonts.md

 	}
 ```

 After defining the new attribute and options for the font family, we now have to add a variable to **_manifest.json_**.
 We can add it to the `variables` object.
-This approach is slightly different from the one explained in the [Modifying blocks](/blog/modifying-blocks-color-theme) blog post.
+This approach is slightly different from the one explained in the blog post.
 Here we can use `%value%` wildcard to dynamically add the selected value to our CSS variable.
 ```json
 "paragraphFontFamily": [
 	{